FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Sometimes an MFA requirement is not explicit, however.
 If you are looking to be SOC2 certified, you will likely require MFA, even though the term is never mentioned in the [SOC "Trust Services Criteria"](https://www.aicpa.org/content/dam/aicpa/interestareas/frc/assuranceadvisoryservices/downloadabledocuments/trust-services-criteria.pdf).

-Section CC6.1 specifies "Persons, infrastructure, and software are identified and authenticated prior to accessing information assets, whether locally or remotely" without outlining implementation details.
+Section CC6.1 of the above SOC document specifies "Persons, infrastructure, and software are identified and authenticated prior to accessing information assets, whether locally or remotely" without outlining implementation details.
 In this case, talk to your auditor about MFA requirements as well as other required controls.

 ### When actions look suspicious